 Not an Oil Massage

-I use very little oil during my treatment.
-I mostly use a Thai oil or salve on neck and arm if I feel there is tension there and I use a specific oil on the abdomen.
+I use very little oil during my treatments.
+At times, I will use a Thai oil or salve on the neck, arms, hands, abdomen, or if performing a Thai foot massage.
 The Thai Massage Therapist uses a floor mat and the client wears comfortable attire.
-At a slow rhythmic pace, the body is compressed, stretched and rocked in order to relieve pain and stress, improve flexibility, increase circulation, and adjust the skeletal structure.
+At a slow rhythmic pace, the body is compressed, stretched, and rocked in order to relieve pain and stress, improve flexibility, increase circulation, and adjust the skeletal structure.
 An outstanding quality of Thai Massage is the constant rocking motion involved that becomes hypnotic to both client and practitioner.

 The most basic aspect of Thai Massage is to stimulate the energy channels called “Sen lines” in order to clear blockages so that the life force can flow freely.